ruby-amqp/rubybunny.info/README.md

 ## Install Dependencies

-To run the site generator yourself, you'll need to first have Ruby installed.
+Running the site generator locally requires a Ruby 2.5 installation with YAML support.
-Python is also required, as syntax-highlighting of code blocks is handled by pygments.

-If installing Ruby from source, a prerequisite is the libyaml dev package.

 To install dependencies with Bundler:

     bundle install --binstubs

 ## How to run a development server